Veluthil/Image-Watermarking-App/README.md

 - Watermark label allows you to provide a text that will be made into a custom watermark that you can modify with all of the stated above options.

 - The "Save as:" label allows you to name your watermarked image, and later save it to the previously hard-coded directory thanks to the "Save" button.

+I want to change this project into an OOP app, to avoid using global variables.